 In keeping with academic tradition, defenses are public events.
 They are advertised throughout the university and anyone is welcome to attend.
-The culture differs by department/school, but most provide details of the structure of their defenses in their graduate handbooks.
-Your graduate coordinator can answer any further questions on how you should prepare.
+The culture differs by department/school, but your graduate coordinator can answer any questions on how you should prepare.

-Once the Right to Defend has been approved by the Graduate School, the student will receive an e-mail with further instructions.
-At this point the student and committee set a defense date.
-The student notifies the Graduate School of the defense date.
-Students must wait at least 7 days after approval of the Right to Defend form to hold the defense.
+Once the Right to Defend has been approved by the Graduate School you and your and committee set a defense date.
+You should notify the Graduate School of the defense details.
+You must wait at least 7 days after approval of the Right to Defend form to hold your defense.

-To ensure that theses/dissertations are formatted correctly, we recommend you sign up for a format check of your thesis/dissertation before you submit your final draft.
-Note that the Graduate School does not check the content of your work, only its format.
+To ensure that theses/dissertations are formatted correctly, we recommend you sign up for an optional format check (most students do this just before their oral defense).
+The Graduate School does not check the content of your work, only its format.

-For the format check you must first submit an electronic draft of your entire thesis/dissertation to the Graduate School's electronic submission website at ProQuest.
+Before the format check you must submit an electronic draft of your entire thesis/dissertation to ProQuest.